 Le Canard absolutely nails it (though the last bit, about next year’s municipal election, is tongue-in-cheek, as the FN’s presence in Trappes is minimal, as is its electoral clout).
 A few remarks about the Trappes riot.
 First, Trappes really is la zone: spatially isolated—one only ventures into the town if one lives there or has an excellent reason to go—and with some two-thirds of its 30K inhabitants (heavily Maghrebi and African-immigrant origin) living in public housing (the tours et barres of the cités).
 If riots are going to happen anywhere in the Paris area, they’ll happen in Trappes.
 As far as banlieue-ghettos go, Trappes is one of the worst (though I shouldn’t dump on the place too much, as one of France’s leading social science specialists of political Islam is a Trappiste and feels that her town is unfairly stigmatized).

 Secondly, this is the first riot that was set off by an encounter between the police and a woman wearing the niqab.
-In an April 2011 post on France’s “burqa” ban (here), I wrote that the police were strongly opposed to the law, as they saw it as unenforceable and dreaded having to do so.
+In an April 2011 post on France’s “burqa” ban (here), I wrote that the police were strongly opposed to the law, as they dreaded having to enforce it (and saw it as unenforceable in any case).
 Well, now we’ve seen one of the perverse effects of the law—a law enacted to make a symbolic point and that has ended up creating more problems than those it was intended to eradicate.

 Thirdly, in the conflicting versions of the initial incident—of the police vs. the couple whose IDs were checked—, the truth is likely somewhere between the two—as it invariably is—but, in this case, I instinctively lean toward the couple’s side of the story.
 Knowing how the French police act in such circumstances, the couple’s description of the cops’ behavior rings true.
 As for the barbu husband and niqab-wearing wife, who are manifestly extreme in their practice of Islam (both are converts), I wouldn’t put it past them to behave aggressively toward the police in turn, at least verbally.
 But as for the police assertion that the husband, named Mickaël, physically aggressed them first, I don’t buy it.
 Not in the absence of eyewitnesses.